 Compile your document file

-When you go to the U.S Embassy, you need to support your case as to why the U.S Embassy has to give you a visa.
-Therefore, you need to compile a document file which contains the following documents:
+When you go to the US Embassy, you need to support your case as to why the US Embassy has to give you a visa.
+Therefore, you need to compile a document file which contains the standard required documents for every US visa and the following documents as well:

 - The interview confirmation page